JuliaML/MLDataUtils.jl/docs/accesspattern/subsetting.rst

 version of our full data set using ``X[:,idx]`` and ``Y[idx]`` and then do a static split on the new shuffled version.
-That, however, would in general be quite inefficient as we would copy the data set around quite a few times before even using it for training our model.
+That, however, would in general be quite inefficient as we would copy the data set around unnecessarily a few times before even using it for training our model.
 The data set usually takes up a lot more memory than just the indices, and if we think about it, we will see that reasoning with the indices is all we really need to do in order to accomplish our partitioning strategy.

 Instead of first shuffling the whole data set, let us just perform a static split on ``idx``, similar to how we initially did on the data directly.
 In other words we perform our static sub-setting on the indices in ``idx`` instead of the observations in data.
-This is what we initially meant with "keeping track of indices", as this concept of index-accumulation is quite powerful.
+This is already hinting to what we meant at the beginning of this document with "keeping track of indices", since this concept of index-accumulation is quite powerful.

 .. code-block:: jlcon